radixsh/quartz/README.md

 # bitz — discord bot
-bitz is a simple discord bot written with [node.js](https://nodejs.org/en/). bitz can delete messages, echo messages, create polls, and perform pings; bitz also responds rather interestingly to certain "owo", "uwu", and keysmash messages. :)
+bitz is a [node.js](https://nodejs.org/en/) discord bot that can delete messages, echo messages, create polls, and perform pings. bitz also responds rather interestingly to certain "owo", "uwu", and keysmash messages. :)

 ## table of contents
 1. [general info](#general-info)